 This last point is important, and often controversial.
 If someone has stopped looking for work, the BLS no longer counts them as being part of the labor force, or as unemployed.
 However, the BLS does report them separately under the category of "marginally attached to the labor force," so you can get a sense of what unemployment would be if they were counted.

 Some unemployment is natural, even in a healthy economy.
-(Photo: Tom Boyle/Getty Images)
+(Photo: Tom Boyle/Getty)

 Frictional unemployment occurs while finding a new job.
 (Photo: John Moore/Getty Images)

 Frictional unemployment is when workers leave their old jobs but haven't yet found new ones.
 Most of the time workers leave voluntarily, either because they need to move, or they've saved up enough money to allow them to look for a better job.
 Frictional unemployment also occurs when students are looking for that first job, or when mothers are returning to the work force.
 Frictional unemployment also occurs when workers are fired or, in some cases, laid off due to business-specific reasons, such as a plant closure.
 Frictional unemployment is short-term and a natural part of the job search process.
-Read more about Frictional Unemployment
+In fact, frictional unemployment is good for the economy, as it allows workers to move to jobs where they can be more productive.

 Robots cause structural unemployment among factory workers.
 (Photo: Bill Pugliano/Getty Images)